loveencounterflow/rustybuzz-wasm/README.md

 - [To Do](#to-do)

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

+## What it Does

+This module allows users to take a Unicode text and a path to a font file as inputs and obtain a list of GlyfIDs and 2D positions back.
+This process is known as [text shaping](https://en.wikipedia.org/wiki/Complex_text_layout).
+It is an indespensible ingredient for compositing text in so-called 'complex' writing systems like Arabic and Indic alphabets, but even when applied to text written in the Latin alphabet, there are finer points of typesetting like [kerning](https://en.wikipedia.org/wiki/Kerning) and the choice of [ligatures](https://en.wikipedia.org/wiki/Orthographic_ligature) which makes this process too difficult to be reasonably implemented on-the-fly for each piece of software that uses text.
+Instead, what one wants is a specialized library that knows lots of details about font file formats, OpenType font features, type metrics and so on and applies that knowledge to a given text string to derive poisitioning data for the individual graphical pieces ('glyfs') that, when drawn out on a canvas (such as an HTML `<canvas>` or an `<svg>` element) then instruct the rendering software to render an aesthetically pleasing and orthographically correct (image of a) text.

+## What it Is

+To implement `rustybuzz-wasm` I started with [the example shipped with `rustybuzz`](https://github.com/RazrFalcon/rustybuzz/blob/master/examples/shape.rs) which compiles to an executable that accepts a path to a font file and a text and then echoes a containing glyf IDs and positioning data.

 ## Steps to Follow